iankorf/MCB185-2023/SHIT.md

 Programs belong in an executable path and libraries belong in a library path.
 If you have some useful functions you want to share, put them in a library.
 That's what libraries are for.
-Importing functions from executables breaks all kinds of expectations for no good reason.
+Importing functions from executables breaks all kinds of standards for no good reason.

 The fact that `main()` is defined in `myprogram.py` suggests that another python file could do the following: